krabelize/openbsd-httpd-tls-perfect-ssllabs-score/README.md

-# openbsd httpd TLS config
+# OpenBSD httpd TLS config with Let's Encrypt
-OpenBSD httpd configuration for perfect TLS SSL Labs score A+
+OpenBSD httpd configuration for perfect TLS SSL Labs score A+ with Let's Encrypt